Employee Life and Health Trust

 - The trust is resident in Canada.

-- Each beneficiary of the trust is either an employee of a participating employer, an individual related to the employee, or another employee life and health trust.
+- Each beneficiary of the trust is either an employee or former employee of a participating employer or former participating employer, an individual related to the employee or former employee, or another employee life and health trust.

 - The rights of the key employees of a participating employer are not superior to the rights of most of the other beneficiaries.

-- The only right granted to a participating employer (or to a person not dealing at arm's length with the employer) is the right to designated employee benefits.
+- The only rights granted to a participating employer (or to a person not dealing at arm's length with the employer) are the following:

 - The trust is administered in accordance with its terms and objectives.